tautomer/PYSEQM/README.md

 # [PYNEXMD: PYthon-based non-adiabatic molecular dynamics package](https://github.com/lanl/PYNEXMD)

 [PYNEXMD](https://github.com/lanl/PYNEXMD) is a PYthon-based Nonadiabatic EXcited-State Molecular Dynamics package that leverages the [PyTorch](http://pytorch.org) and BML library for off-loading caculations on GPUs and/or heterogeneous exascale computing facilities.
 It provides build-in Semi-Empirical Quantum Mechanics method for electronic structures and interface to other first-principles packages (DFTB, PYSCF).
+Besides, Quantum algorithms for electronic structure, including VQE, PermVQE[], ClusterVQE[], and Qdavidson[], are also included.
 It provides built-in interfaces for machine learning and efficient molecular dynamic engines with GPU supported.
 Several molecular Adiabatic and Non-adiabatic dynamics algorithms are implemented for facilitating dynamic simulations, inlcuding orginal and Extended Lagrangian Born-Oppenheimer Molecular Dynamics, geometric optimization, trajectory surface hopping, ab-initio multiple cloning, Ehrenfest dynamics.

 <hr/>